marekpistorius/awesome-gimp/README.md

 ## Feedback

-If you have any feedback, please reach out to me at maniu@pm.me
+If you have any feedback, please reach out to me at marek.pistorius@mpistorius.eu